-110.2 Certificate issued.
+111.2 Certificate issued.
 After the building official inspects the building or structure and finds no violations of the provisions of this code or other laws that are enforced by the department of building safety, the building official shall issue a certificate of occupancy that contains the following:

 - 1. The building permit number. - 2.
 The address of the structure. - 3.
-The name and address of the owner. - A description of that portion of the structure for which the certificate is issued. - A statement that the described portion of the structure has been inspected for compliance with the requirements of this code for the occupancy and division of occupancy and the use for which the proposed occupancy is classified. - 6.
-The name of the building official. - The edition of the code under which the permit was issued. - 8.
-The use and occupancy, in accordance with the provisions of Chapter 3. - 9.
-The type of construction as defined in Chapter 6. - 10.
-The design occupant load. - 11.
-11. If an automatic sprinkler system is provided, whether the sprinkler system is required. - 12.
-12. Any special stipulations and conditions of the building permit. - 110.3 Temporary occupancy.
+The name and address of the owner. - A description of that portion of the structure for which the certificate is issued. - A statement that the described portion of the structure has been inspected for compliance with the requirements of this code for the occupancy and division of occupancy and the use for which the proposed occupancy is classified. - For buildings and structures in flood hazard areas, a statement that documentation of the as-built lowest floor elevation has been provided and is retained in the records of the department of building safety - 7.
+The name of the building official. - The edition of the code under which the permit was issued. - The use and occupancy, in accordance with the provisions of Chapter 3. - 10.
+The type of construction as defined in Chapter 6. - 11.
+The design occupant load. - 12.
+If an automatic sprinkler system is provided, whether the sprinkler system is required. - Any special stipulations and conditions of the building permit. - 111.3 Temporary occupancy.
 The building official is authorized to issue a temporary certificate of occupancy before the completion of the entire work covered by the permit, provided that such portion or portions shall be occupied safely.
-The building official shall set a time period during which the temporary certificate of occupancy is valid. - 110.4 Certificate of Completion.
+The building official shall set a time period during which the temporary certificate of occupancy is valid. - 111.4 Certificate of Completion.
 A Certificate of Completion is proof that a structure or system is complete and for certain types of permits is released for use and may be connected to a utility system.
-This certificate does not grant authority to occupy a building, such as shell building, prior to the issuance of a Certificate of Occupancy. - 110.5 Revocation.
+This certificate does not grant authority to occupy a building, such as shell building, prior to the issuance of a Certificate of Occupancy. - 111.5 Revocation.
 The building official is authorized to, in writing, suspend or revoke a certificate of occupancy or completion issued under the provisions of this code wherever the certificate is issued in error, or on the basis of incorrect information supplied, or where it is determined that the building or structure or portion thereof is in violation of any ordinance or regulation or any of the provisions of this code.